shardus/website-docs.shardus.com/pages/docs/gettingstarted.md

 ```

 ### Configuring python3
-Installing python on a Unix machine is fairly straight forward.
+Installing python on a Unix machine is fairly straightforward.

 <Callout emoji="❗" type="warning">
 Skip this entire step if you successfully followed [quickstart](./quickstart) section